-The North Jutland Art Museum is a prime example of modern Scandinavian architecture, and to this day, Aalto continues to have a profound influence both within his native country of Finland and internationally.
+Kunsten Museum of Modern Art Aalborg is a prime example of modern Scandinavian architecture, and to this day, Aalto continues to have a profound influence both within his native country of Finland and internationally.

 On the ground level the central exhibition gallery, and an adjoining sculpture gallery, are surrounded by a series of long sky-lit galleries, seven smaller exhibition rooms, a chamber music room, the entrance hall, and the administration offices.
 Additional exhibition rooms, a café, cloakroom, lecture rooms, a study group room, a workshop, and a library are located on the lower ground floor.

 True architecture exists only where man stands in the center.

 — Alvar Aalto